Knights879/Tutoring/README.md

 #### VSCode

 I use VSCode for programming.
-It is highly customizable and relatively lightweight, while being very capable.
-It is very easy to add extensions, and while VSCode comes with a lot of built-in features/support, including languages, you may want to download some additional extensions.
-All the most common languages should come with VSCode by default, but it may not include additional features/functionality that may be very useful.
-As for other languages that are not supported by default, you can simply search for them in the extensions search bar and find and install extensions that add things like sytnax highlighting and linting (the basics) as well as other useful functionality like allowing you to run and debug code.
+It is highly customizable and relatively lightweight.
+It is easy to add extensions, and while VSCode comes with a lot of built-in features/support, including languages, you may want to download some additional extensions.
+All the most common languages should come with VSCode by default, but it may not include additional features/functionality that you may find useful.
+As for other languages that are not supported by default, you can simply search for them in the extensions search bar and install extensions that add things like sytnax highlighting and linting (the basics), as well as other useful functionality like allowing you to run and debug code.

 **If you are using VSCode, make sure you have the following language extensions:**